philipploeschl/synoptic-map-pipeline/readme.md

 ## Data Selection
+- How do we want to handle the output?
+  - separate output folder?
+  - skip session structure I guess

 - provide some form of meta data that tracks the data used for each longitude
 - data selection through file list that is provided wiht a start and end date and possibly respects exceptions
 - get list of carrington rotation periods (start and end time) and find the fastest combination of data for each